santipu03/block-explorer-eth/README.md

 # Ethereum Block Explorer

+## Inspiration

+This project is part of the program of [Alchemy University](https://university.alchemy.com/).
+Here are the main instructions.

+## Instructions

 The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!

 Let's put that knowledge to the test by building our very own **Ethereum Block Explorer**!